 “I’ve lost you.
 Let’s start with the obvious.
 Does she work alone or does she have a coven?”

 “Coven.”
 I said a little too loudly, relieved to finally know the answer to something.
-However, my pleasure was short-lived.
-A look of concern had come over Raven’s face.
+However, my pleasure was short-lived as a look of concern clouded Raven’s face.

 “Well, a witch backed by a coven is a hell if a lot stronger than a solitary witch.
 Unless we’re talking a hereditary witch using ancient magic.”